-Upon detection of a streaming data write operation by the 50 logic of FIG. 4 with either of FIFO buffers 125C or 125D being full with a 16-byte packet of buffered write data, the lock signal is activated and a burst write sequence is initiated to system memory over the system bus 76 and will remain active until the I/O device 28 terminates the streaming 55 sequence or until there is no data remaining in the FIFO buffers.
-Similarly, upon detection of a streaming data read operation, the lock signal is activated and a burst read sequence is initiated to system memory and will remain active as long as FIFO capacity permits or until the I/O 60 device 28 terminates the streaming sequence.
-Bus control logic 128 is responsive to streaming reads or writes as defined by programming a 0-0-1 register content in the 3-bit register 130 (not shown in the drawings).
-Hence, if the 3-bit register is programmed to 0-0-1, AND gate 134 will decode 65 the content of the register and provide a HIGH option 1 enable line 142.
+Upon detection of a streaming data write operation by the logic of FIG. 4, and either of FIFO buffers 125C or 125D is full with a 16-byte packet of buffered write data, the lock system memory over the system bus 76 and will remain active until the I/O device 28 terminates the streaming sequence or until there is no data remaining in the FIFO buffers.
+Similarly, upon detection of a streaming data read operation, the lock signal is activated and a burst read sequence is initiated to system memory and will remain active as long as there is room in the FIFO or until the I/O device 28 terminates the streaming sequence.
+Bus control logic 128 responsive to streaming reads or writes is defined by programming a 0-0-1 register content in the 3-bit register 35 130.
+Hence, if the 3-bit register is programmed to 0-0-1, AND gate 134 will decode the content of the register and provide a HIGH option 1 enable line 142.
 Line 144 will also be HIGH as long as the bus interface unit 64 detects that the particular I/O device 28 in control of the I/O bus 32 is writing or reading data in streaming mode.
 Because lines 142 and 144 are HIGH during this time, AND gate 136 will set the latch 132 to output LOCK signal 140 any time output 146 of OR gate 138 is HIGH.

-Output 146 of OR gate 138 is HIGH when either (i) the I/O device 28 in control of the I/O bus 32 issues a streaming data read request (read operations) or (ii) either of 16-byte buffers 125C or 125D in FIFO 124 is full (write operations).
+Output 146 of OR gate 138 is HIGH when either (i) the I/O device 28 in control of the I/O bus 32 issues a streaming data read request (read operations) or (i) either of 16-byte buffers 125C or 125D in FIFO 124 is full (write operations).
 In either of these instances, and with lines 142 and 144 HIGH as explained above, the latch 132 will override the arbitration scheme of memory controller 58 by providing the memory controller with a LOCK signal 140.
 Whenever the I/O device 28 indicates that it is no longer transmitting read or write data in streaming mode, line 148 goes HIGH, thereby resetting the latch 132 and effectively disabling the logic of FIG. 4.

-Referring to FIG. 5, the bus to bus pacing control logic for implementing option 2 (relating to the fifth condition described above) comprises clocked S-R latches 150 and 152, each of which is controlled independently by for read and write cycles.
+Referring to FIG. 5, the bus to bus control logic for implementing option 2 (relating to the fifth condition described above) comprises clocked S-R latches 150 and 152, each of which is controlled independently by separate 60 logic paths for read and write cycles.
 At any time either of these clocked latches 150, 152 are set, LOCK signal 140 is enabled and output to the memory controller 58.
 The latches are reset by activating the R-input, thereby disabling the latches from outputting the LOCK signal.